-The Pantheon has an octostyle temple façade mated to the rotunda by an ‘intermediate block’ that effects the transition from squared-off temple front to curved rotunda wall.
-The Marywood Rotunda architect eschewed the temple façade (too pagan?), choosing instead to apply the façade directly to the structure which is analogous to the Pantheon’s intermediate block.
+The Pantheon has an octostyle (8-column) temple façade mated to the rotunda by an ‘intermediate block’ that effects the transition from squared-off temple front to curved rotunda wall.
+The Marywood Rotunda architect eschewed the temple façade with its gable (too pagan?), choosing instead to apply the façade directly to the structure which is analogous to the Pantheon’s intermediate block.

 The piece to resist on the Rotunda’s façade is a series of five panels inscribed in Latin and bracketed by two heraldic reliefs.
 It’s worth devoting some attention to them, because their creators expended a lot of thought on them.

 Reading from left to right, we do a cross-fade from the spiritual world of the church, signified by the papal stemma (of Pius XI), to the citizen’s world of the state, signified by the Great Seal of the United States.
-The central position of honor and specificity is reserved for Marywood University, and in fact, one could also read the panels outward from this central point.
+The central position of honor and the narrowest definition of space is reserved for Marywood University, and in fact, one could also read the panels outward from this central point.

 Each inscribed panel names a religious or social grouping followed by one or two mots appropriate to each.
-The lapidary brevity and lack of punctuation may give the reader a moment of difficulty:
+Their lapidary brevity and lack of punctuation may give the reader a moment of difficulty:

 Roman Catholic Church [relief of Papal stemma of Pius XI]